 Think about how outdoor programs take students well out of their comfort zones, on an exciting adventure, and present them with a unique challenge.
 Overcoming the challenge requires perseverance and the development of new skills as individuals and as a group.
 Problem-solving, critical thinking, curiosity, self-discipline, decision-making, leadership, and the capacity to make friends are just a few of the behaviors the students engage in themselves over the course of a program.

 The research supports the idea that backcountry experiences can be transformational and singularly important experiences in a young person’s journey to believe in themselves and their capabilities.

 2. Physical Health

 Depression amongst teens is on the rise.
 While depression is a complex condition, physical exercise can play a significant role in preventing and treating it.
-The reality is, some of the things that depression causes adolescents to experience (e.g. social isolation, lack of self-confidence, inert motivation) are directly addressed in physically active, socially stimulating and cognitively challenging outdoor programs.
+The reality is, that some of the things that depression causes adolescents to experience (e.g. social isolation, lack of self-confidence, inert motivation) are directly addressed in physically active, socially stimulating, and cognitively challenging outdoor programs.

 Another essential aspect of outdoor programs aimed at youth is about building a sustainable future.
 Children who grow into adulthood with an outdoor lifestyle are more likely to develop lifelong environmentalist attitudes.
 They will feel the essential value the outdoors has created in their life and recognize that a healthy connection between nature and civilization is crucial.